 - Upon receipt of your ePlan submission, an ISD specialist will enter the application information and generate a permit number for the plans.

-- Residential Route-Through Permits require a filing fee equal to 27% of the total building permit fee before the plans will be forwarded for review.
+- Residential Walk-Thru Permits require a filing fee equal to 27% of the total building permit fee before the plans will be forwarded for review.
 No filing fee is required for Residential Express Permits.

 - Filing fees can be made with a check made out to the Arlington County Treasurer, cash, or a credit or debit card.
 Pay for Inspection Services Division (ISD), Zoning and DES permits in-person at our service counters.
 All credit card transactions include a 2.5% fee, charged by the card processor.
 There is no fee for PIN-based debit card transaction.
 No American Express credit cards are accepted, and only MasterCard and Visa debit cards are accepted.
-At this time electronic payments are not accepted.

 - Electronic notifications will be sent to applicants informing them of fees due and plan submission routing.